aoloe/scribus-script-repository/syntax-highlight/README.md

 Select the text frame with the code to be highlighted and run the script.

+If Pygments cannot guess the language, create an item attribute (context menu > Attributes...) with named `syntax_highlight` with the language name as its value (see the [Pygment's languages list](http://pygments.org/docs/lexers/)).

 ## Notes

 ### The basic tokens to get started